Meet the Authors and Associates who have contributed articles for The Healing Power of ART & ARTISTS website.

 Renée Phillips is founder and director of Manhattan Arts International.
 She is an arts advocate, author of several books and has presented numerous keynote speeches in such venues as the Art Institute of Chicago and Columbia University.
 She was the editor-in-chief of Manhattan Arts International magazine for 17 years.
 She is a member of the prestigious International Association of Art Critics.
 Her articles appear here, on Manhattan Arts International, on Renee-Phillips.com, in Professional Artist magazine, and Luxe Beat magazine.
 She has juried more than 60 art exhibitions, several devoted to “The Healing Power of Art.”
 Renée organized the first and only political debate in the history of NYC that focused on art issues.

-Meg Black http://megblack.com, has been a practicing artist working with natural fibers for over 30 years.
+Meg Black megblack.com, has been a practicing artist working with natural fibers for over 30 years.
 As one of a handful of artists working in this exploratory medium, she has become something of a pioneer, internationally recognized by galleries and collectors alike.
-Her focus on nature’s palette, compositions and energy yields stunning landscapes, seascapes, and garden views.
-Her paintings are acclaimed for their textured surface and colorful luminosity.
-They are in many private and corporate collections as well as healthcare facilities.
+Her paintings, acclaimed for their textured surface and colorful luminosity, are in many private and corporate collections as well as healthcare facilities.
 Meg has contributed to several art publications including The Arts, Aesthetics, and Education, and Hand Papermaking Magazine.
 She has appeared on New England Chronicle and Home and Garden TV.

 Roy A. Wilbur is the Director of Marketing and Communications for Moore College of Art & Design.
 Prior to this he was Senior Marketing for the The Pew Center for Arts and Heritage.
-Other positions held, include Associate Managing Director for Public Engagement at the Annenberg Center for the Performing Arts, where he oversaw marketing, audience services and sponsorships and, from 2004 through 2007, directed the Philadelphia International Children’s Festival.
-As a professional opera singer, Roy performed with numerous companies across the U. S., including Michigan Opera Theatre, Florida Grand Opera and Chautauqua Opera.
-He has been an adjunct professor for nine years with Drexel University’s Arts Administration program and currently serves on the board of International Performing Arts for Youth.
+Other positions held include Associate Managing Director for Public Engagement at the Annenberg Center for the Performing Arts, where he oversaw marketing, audience services and sponsorships.
+He also directed the Philadelphia International Children’s Festival.
+As a professional opera singer, Roy performed with numerous companies across the U. S. He has been an adjunct professor for nine years with Drexel University’s Arts Administration program and currently serves on the board of International Performing Arts for Youth.

-Kelly Milukas www.kellymilukas.com, is an award-winning multi-media artist whose practice includes sculpture, pastel and encaustic painting, and fine art photography.
-Her “Keys For The Cure” have been exhibited in many venues including The Ronald Reagan International Forum, in Washington, DC, the Museum at Palm Beach Photographic Centre, FL, and the Regenerative Medicine Forum in Berkeley, CA, among others.
-Her art work is in national and international museum, private and corporate collections, such as The Boston Group; Intarcia Therapeutics; and Simpson Healthcare; to name a few.
+Kelly Milukas kellymilukas.com, is an award-winning multi-media artist whose practice includes sculpture, painting, and fine art photography.
+Her “Keys For The Cure” have been exhibited in many venues including The Ronald Reagan International Forum, the Museum at Palm Beach Photographic Centre, and the Regenerative Medicine Forum in Berkeley, CA. Her art work is in national and international museum, private and corporate collections including Simpson Healthcare.
 She has served as a curator and juror and has presented talks in museums, arts and science forums, and arts organizations.
 She is also the founder of South Coast Artists, RI & MA.

 A New York based writer, Edward Rubin‘s articles have appeared in many magazines such as Art & Antiques, ArtUS, dART International, Canadian Art, ArtNexus, Flash Art, Hispanic Outlook, and Sculpture, as well as foreign magazines and online venues such as www.artesmagazine.com.
 He is on the Board of Directors of the International Association of Art Critics (AICA).
 Ed has served as a juror for several competitions including two devoted to “The Healing Power of Art”.
 His photographs and collages have been exhibited at museums and galleries in the U.S. and Europe.